 ✓Click the Month, Year field ( May,2016 in the illustration above) to display a List with all months.

 ✓Click the Year (in the illustration above, the number 2016 itself) to display a List of Years from which to choose.

 •Comment fields usually support the Rich Text Editor interface that allows bold, italics and underlines of text, and the selection of Font type, it's size, color, and highlight.

-•Double-Click the field to see if the Edit Rich Text box appears.
+•Double-Click the field to see if the Edit Rich Text dialog appears.

-•See the Rich Text Editor chapter for detailed information about this feature.
+•See the Rich Text Editor Chapter Topic for detailed information about this feature.

 ❑Reports and Processes

 •Finally, all of this data entry must have a purpose.
 And it does.

 •Whether it's billing recurring revenue in hours rather than days; getting your bills paid quickly, easily and on time; properly managing your service department and tracking your inventory, costs, profits and revenue easily and consistently, it's knowing that you finally have control of your business operations that makes this effort worthwhile.